4 years full-time (plus optional placement year)

 You'll also study a number of modules in linguistics, helping you to understand the fundamentals of language.

-You will study six core modules split across your two departments:
+You will study core modules split across your two departments:

-You will also choose one of the following linguistics modules:
+You will also choose from the following linguistics modules:

 In addition to the above you will also need to complete our online Academic Integrity module.